Arani

 Sathyavijaya Nagaram

-Sathyavijaya Nagaram is a village on the banks of Kamandala Naaga River in Arani Taluk, Thiruvannamalai District, and Tamilnadu.
+Sathyavijaya Nagaram is a village on the banks of the Kamandala Naaga River in Arani Taluk, Thiruvannamalai District, and Tamilnadu.
 It is about 10 km from Arani.
-The Moola Brindavan of Sri Sathyavijaya Teertha is situated here on the banks of Kamandala Naaga River.
+The Moola Brindavan of Sri Sathyavijaya Teertha is situated here on the banks of the Kamandala Naaga River.
 The village had been named by the Arani Jagir as Sathya Vijaya Nagaram after the great Guru, popularly now known as SV Nagaram or Nagaram in Vellore district.
 The village was once flourishing with activity, learned scholars of Dvitha philosophy were settled here under the patronage of Jagirdars of Arani.
 But today it is different, even the palace of the Jagir of Arani is in ruins, but the Brindavan of Sri Guru is active.
-The descendents of Jagirdar of Arani and other ardent devotees keep visiting this holy place seeking the blessings of Sri Sathyavijaya Teertha and Sri Veera Anjaneya Swami.
+The descendants of Jagirdar of Arani and other ardent devotees keep visiting this holy place seeking the blessings of Sri Sathyavijaya Teertha and Sri Veera Anjaneya Swami.
 The Brindavan is under the administrative control of Sri Uttaradi Mutt and is positioned amidst serene nature away from the crowd and commercialism of habitation.
-The place reverberates with positive vibrations pertinent for spiritual upliftment and helps forget the mundane issues of life.
+The place reverberates with positive vibrations pertinent for spiritual upliftment and helps us forget the mundane issues of life.

 Experience

 Take the double benefit of being blessed by Sri Sathyavijaya Teertharu and Sri Vyasaraja pradeshta Sri Veera Anjaneya Swami – Sri Mukya Prana Devaru of the holy kshetra.
-The visit to this holy place is bound to bring ‘Santham’ in one’s life.
+The visit to this holy place is bound to bring ‘Santham’ into one’s life.

 Ed [January 2013] Sri Hanumath Jayanthi Special

-Updated May 2018 / Mar 2019
+Updated May 2018 / Mar 2019 /Jan 2025

 *The author is practicing medicine